Workflows

 How to use it

-4. Wire data between nodes using {{ref}} references; use auto-fill to let AI infer param values from upstream outputs.
+4. Link steps to pass data between them; use auto-fill to let AI infer parameter values from upstream outputs.

 6. Publish the workflow — this validates the graph, assigns its !command name, and snapshots a version.